Foreign Policy Officer

 - good at analysing and interpreting information.

-- in legal, economic or trade fields, or in public policy
+- work with international organisations in legal, economic or trade fields, or in public policy

 What are the chances of getting a job?

-Chances of getting a job as a foreign policy officer are average because demand is low in such a relatively small occupation and there is a lot of competition for advertised jobs.
+Chances of getting a job as a foreign policy officer are average because it's a small, specialist occupation with low staff turnover.

 All foreign policy officers are employed by the Ministry of Foreign Affairs and Trade.